ngjunsiang/laymansguide-src/season7/issue091/issue091.md

 ## Zoho Creator

-[Zoho Creator](https://www.zoho.com/creator/) is a database platform that is more focused on app-building (or so it appears). the database just comes bundled as part of the deal.
+[Zoho Creator](https://www.zoho.com/creator/) is a database platform that is more focused on app-building (or so it appears).
+The database just comes bundled as part of the deal.
 Another option for corporate operations-focused apps.

 **Issue summary:** Depending on what you need a database for, there may be online database platforms that can manage and automate much of the work for you.
 Airtable, Smartsheet, Knack, and Zoho Creator are just 4 of many options that offer an easier way to set up and input your data, then access them through apps or other means.